stoplightio/docs/articles/enterprise/components/api-overview.md

 > Please note that the `SIGN_SECRET` environment variable must remain static between service restarts

-Be sure to customize any variable above as needed.
+Be sure to customize any of the variables above as needed.

 #### Starting the Service